 The MLRO is exclusively responsible for deciding whether or not the suspicion of illegal activity is great enough to justify the submission of a SAR.

-Records of all identity checks will be maintained for up to 10 years after the termination of the business relationship or 5 years from the date when the transaction was completed.
-The business will ensure that all documents, data or information held in evidence of Client identity are kept up to date as long as the Client relationship remains in force.
+Records of all identity checks will be maintained for up to 10 years after the termination of the business relationship.
+We will ensure that all documents, data or information held in evidence of Client identity are kept up to date as long as the Client relationship remains in force.

 Copies of any SAR, together with any supporting documentation filed will be maintained for 10 years from the date of tiling the SAR.